ibisba/knowledgebook/content/project_management/project_registration/_index.en.md

   3.Next check the box at the beginning of “Add me to this Project and make me the Project administrator”

-  4.Next from the **Your Institution** pull down menu choose the  institution at which the project has been carried out( e.g.A       TNA site)
+  4.Next from the **Your Institution** pull down menu choose the  institution at which the project has been carried out( e.g. A       TNA site)

   5.Click Create